Nguyen-XuanLInh/Udacity_Azure_Project2/README.md

 * Running Azure App Service from Azure Pipelines automatic deployment

 * Successful prediction from deployed flask app in Azure Cloud Shell.
-[Use this file as a template for the deployed prediction](https://github.com/udacity/nd082-Azure-Cloud-DevOps-Starter-Code/blob/master/C2-AgileDevelopmentwithAzure/project/starter_files/flask-sklearn/make_predict_azure_app.sh).

 The output should look similar to this:

 ```bash